operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 date: 2021-07-29
 ---

 File-based catalogs are the latest iteration of OLM's index format.
 It is a fully plaintext-based (JSON or YAML) evolution of the previous sqlite database format that is fully backwards compatible.

-## Motivation
+## Design
-The primary motivations for this new format are to enable index editing, composability, and extensibility.
+The primary design goal for this format is to enable index editing, composability, and extensibility.

 ### Editing

 With file-based catalogs, users interacting with the contents of an index are able to make direct changes to the index format and verify that their changes are valid.

-Because the index is now stored in plaintext rather than a sqlite database, index maintainers can update an index without the use of a custom index-aware tool, like `opm`.

-This editability opens the door for new features and extensions that were otherwise difficult to implement and maintain in a single tool.
-For example:
+Because this format is plaintext JSON or YAML, index maintainers can easily manipulate index metadata by hand or with widely known and supported JSON or YAML tooling (e.g. `jq`).

+This editability enables features and user-defined extensions, such as:
 - Promoting an existing bundle to a new channel
 - Changing the default channel of a package
-- Adding, updating, or removing upgrade edges
+- Custom algorithms for adding, updating, adding removing upgrade edges.

 ### Composability

 File-based catalogs are stored in an arbitrary directory hierarchy, which enables index composition.
 If I have two separate file-based catalog directories, `indexA` and `indexB`, I can make a new combined index by making a new directory `indexC` and copying `indexA` and `indexB` into it.

 This composability enables decentralized indexes.
 The format permits operator authors to maintain operator-specific indexes and index maintainers to trivially build an index composed of individual operator indexes.

 > NOTE: Duplicate packages and duplicate bundles within a package are not permitted.
-The `opm validate` command will return an error if any duplicates are found.
+The `opm validate` command will
+> return an error if any duplicates are found.

-One of the major benefits is that those who are most familiar with an operator, its dependencies, and its upgrade compatibility (i.e. the operator authors) are able to maintain their own operator-specific index and have direct control over its contents.
-File-based catalogs move the task of building and maintaining indexes more towards operator authors, thus giving composite index maintainers more time to build value around their compositions.
+Since operator authors are most familiar with their operator, its dependencies, and its upgrade compatibility, they are able to maintain their own operator-specific index and have direct control over its contents.
+With file-based catalogs, operator authors own the task of building and maintaining their packages in an index.
+Composite index maintainers treat packages as a black box; they own the task of curating the packages in their catalog and publishing the catalog to users.

-Another benefit is that the format enables composite index maintainers to build their index without the knowledge or coordination of the maintainers of the sub-indexes.
-Indexes like this can be composed by combining multiple other indexes or by extracting only necessary subsets of one index, or a combination of both of these.
+File-based catalogs can be composed by combining multiple other catalogs or by extracting subsets of one catalog, or a combination of both of these.

 ### Extensibility

-Another motivation is to enable more extensibility around indexes.
+The final design goal is to provide extensibility around indexes.
 The file-based catalog spec is a low-level representation of an index.
 While it can be maintained directly in its low-level form, we expect many index maintainers to build interesting extensions on top that can be used by their own custom tooling to make all sorts of mutations.
 For example, one could imagine a tool that translates a high-level API like (mode=semver) down to the low-level file-based catalog format for upgrade edges.
 Or perhaps an index maintainer needs to customize all of the bundle metadata by adding a new property to bundles that meet a certain criteria.

 The OLM developer community will be making use of this extensibility to build more official tooling on top of the low-level APIs, but the major benefit is that index maintainers have this capability as well.

 ## Specification